 While the national average for sewage cleanup costs about $7 per foot, there are a number of variables that impact costs of cleaning up sewage.
 These include the size of the area, type of materials involved, how difficult it is to extract the sewage, and the amount of reconstruction necessary.

 Unfortunately, it’s impossible to predict how much cleaning up sewage will cost without seeing the extent of the damage first hand.
 For that reason, we always offer free, no obligation estimates, as well as 24-hour emergency service and 30-minute response time.

 In some cases, your homeowners’ insurance policy will cover damage from a sewage backup.
 Our experienced sewage cleanup specialists will be happy to call your agent with you to ensure they cover the maximum amount of damage.

 Why You Should Hire a Professional After a Sewage Backup

 Due to the mold, parasites, viruses, and bacteria found in sewage, it’s requires a number of safety precautions to prevent contamination and illness.
 In most cases, rain boots, dish gloves, and dust masks don’t offer the required level of protection.
-Our professional sewage cleanup technicians use special equipment to protect themselves from the harmful microbes.
+Our professional sewage cleanup technicians use special equipment to protect themselves from harmful microbes.

 While you may think of turning to your shop vac or other wet dry vacuums will help, they lack the suction and capacity to effectively clean up sewage.
 Our cleanup and restoration crews use professional grade pumps and equipment that are capable of thoroughly suctioning sewage from the area.
 We also have ventilators, air movers, and dehumidifiers to quickly ventilate the air and dry out the area to limit damage and prevent the spread of contaminants.